Core Concepts

 The operator

 Section titled “The operator”You are the operator.
-In The Matrix, the operator sits outside the simulation and controls what gets loaded into it.
+You sit outside every container and control what gets loaded into each one.
 In jackin’, you decide:

 - Which agent to load